mxmstr/splitscreenme-nucleus/README.md

 - Many quality of life improvements and ton of bug fixes.
 - And so much more!

-View the full list of features/changes and changelog in Readme.txt in releases.
+View the full list of features/changes and changelog in the Readme.txt inside Nucleus.

 # Disclaimer
 Nucleus Co-op was originally created by Lucas Assis.
-This official Nucleus Co-op version is endorsed by Lucas.
+This official new Nucleus Co-op version is endorsed by Lucas.

 Github link to the original project: https://github.com/lucasassislar/nucleuscoop Official website: https://www.splitscreen.me/docs/what-is-splitscreen-me